 - PickUp Please accept old, still-working electronics to resell.
 Any proceeds get donated to a veteran.

 - If you’re wondering how to dispose of small electronics, do a search to find locations and programs in your area.
 Many nonprofit organizations and schools will accept small devices.
 We suggest first reaching out to inquire about what they accept.

 4. RECYCLE ELECTRONICS

-When all else fails and you’re certain that old iPod or TV can no longer be in use (or even monetarily resold for refurbishment), recycling the electronics at a specialist e-waste recycler is the Earth-friendly thing to do.
+When all else fails and you’re certain that old iPod, TV or eco friendly kettle can no longer be in used (or even monetarily resold for refurbishment), recycling the electronics at a specialist e-waste recycler is the Earth-friendly thing to do.

 According to the EPA, when a million cell phones are recycled, 35,000 pounds of copper and 772 pounds of silver can make their way into new products—minimizing the resources required and emissions produced in manufacturing virgin materials.

 There are so many options to recycle, too!